alramdein/spa-app-evermos/README.md

 ## How to Run it locally

 1. Clone the repository using `git clone  https://github.com/alramdein/spa-ghibli-movie-library.git`
-2. Go to project folder and then run `npm install`
+2. Go to project folder and then run `npm install`\
-3. Go to package.json and replace `"start": "node server.js",` to `"start": "react-scripts start",`
 3. Then run `npm start` for run it locally on local development environment

 Live website is run on https://spa-ghibili-movie-library.herokuapp.com/